-ING's Articles of Association, the Corporate Board Charters, the ING Governance Manual and the ING Decision Structure are reviewed on at least an annual basis and are aligned with relevant Dutch and international corporate governance standards, including the new Dutch Corporate Governance Code that took effect from 1 January 2017 and that was embedded in Dutch law on 7 September 2017 and the EBA Guidelines on Internal Governance that took effect from 30 June 2018.
-ING has an active dialogue with regulatory bodies, government representatives and peers on relevant developments with respect to corporate governance.
-Rules and regulations applicable to ING are embedded in internal policies and procedures and can be found via the Policy & Procedures section of ING's intranet.
-The policies and procedures are published here and serve as the single source of truth for all ING employees.
-An Internal Control Framework is in place to manage the process of global standard setting and local implementation in line with the accelerated Think Forward strategy to support an efficient and effective control environment with appropriate approvals on new or updated external requirements.
+Applicable laws/regulation are embedded in ING's Articles of Association, the Corporate Board Charters, the ING Governance Manual, the ING Decision Structure, and accompanying policies and procedures.
+These are all being reviewed on a periodic basis and are aligned with relevant Dutch and international corporate governance standards, such as: (1) the new Dutch Corporate Governance Code that took effect on 1 January 2017 and that was embedded in Dutch law on 7 September 2017, (2) the EBA Guidelines on Internal Governance that took effect on 30 June 2018, and (3) the Shareholders Rights Directive II that, partly, took effect on 1 December 2019.
+These are similarly being reviewed and updated when necessary.
+The aforementioned documentation can be found via the Policy & Procedures section of ING's intranet which serves as the single source of truth for all ING employees.
+An Internal Control Framework is in place to manage the process of global standard setting and local implementation in line with the Think Forward strategy to support an efficient and effective control environment with appropriate approvals on new or updated external requirements.
+As part of this ING also has an active dialogue with regulatory bodies, government representatives and peers on requirements and relevant developments with respect to corporate governance.

-At different times during the year, on a regular and ad hoc basis, the Management Board Banking and Supervisory Board reflect and report on governance related aspects and ING's compliance therewith, for example in the periodic meetings between the Management Board Banking and the Supervisory Board and during the Annual General Meeting, supported by the information in ING's Annual Report.
+At different times during the year, on a regular and ad hoc basis, the Management Board Banking and Supervisory Board reflect and report on the aforementioned governance related aspects and ING's compliance therewith, for example in the periodic meetings between the Management Board Banking and the Supervisory Board and during the Annual General Meeting, supported by the information in ING's Annual Report.

-Furthermore, the Management Board Banking is aware of its position and the importance of setting an example, therefore it periodically assesses the effectiveness of its meetings (e.g. by acting upon periodic survey results completed by other participants (e.g. presenters/senior management) and performs enhanced agenda setting (by means of strengthened process governance, agenda categories, quality assurance, timing, etc.).
-On a regular basis, at least annually, the Supervisory Board evaluates the functioning of the individual members of the Management Board Banking.
+Furthermore, the Management Board Banking and Supervisory Board periodically, at least annually, assess their collective effectiveness, including that of its meetings (e.g. by acting upon periodic survey results completed by other participants (e.g. presenters/senior management) and agenda setting (by means of for example strengthened process governance, predefined agenda categories and document quality assurance).
+On a regular basis, also at least annually, the Supervisory Board evaluates the performance of the individual members of the Management Board Banking.